Have you just freshly waxes your car and it’s looking super clean and glossy, but you’re not sure how to keep it clean between waxes?

 - What wax you used.
 Some waxes last much longer than others.

 Generally, most natural waxes last 2-3 months before they need to be reapplied.
-If you’re looking for a more durable form of paint protection, then check out the article I’ve written on ceramic coatings and sealants.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the blog to learn more about making your car look its best.